Destination Canada

 • Public Schools

-The majority of Canadian universities are largely publicly funded due to which they are able to offer consistently high-quality education at lower tuition rates for international students as compared to other countries.
+The majority of Canadian universities are largely publicly funded due to which they can offer consistently high-quality education at lower tuition rates for international students as compared to other countries.
 Universities here offer a broad range of courses and degrees from undergraduate to doctorate.

 They also offer certificates and professional degrees.
 Canadian university system offers students a choice of either academic-oriented university degree programs and also practical-oriented college diplomas and certificates.
 All the programs offered have strong student support services, small classes, and strong campus environments.
 They also offer combined degree/diploma programs and university transfer programs.